 Materials Lab: Central Shelf

 Hours: Monday – Thursday: 9:00am-5:00pm and 6:00pm-10:00pm; Friday: 9:00am-5:00pm; Saturday – Sunday: 1:00pm-5:00pm; Closed on most holidays

 Location: 220 Leazar Hall, 2230 Stinson Dr, Raleigh, NC 27607

 This shelf is located in the main room of the shop, in the basement of Leazar Hall.
 It works best for large pieces of wood, foam, acrylic, MDF, sheet metal, and poster board.
 Most of the shelf is open for all design students to take or leave items as needed.
 However, there is a section on the back designated for university use, and for students who have labeled their materials.
 This section is not for general consumption.
 The shelf is a great resource for shop newbies and pros alike, so if you want to keep your material, put your name on it!

 Materials Lab: Reservable Shelves

 There are shelves available for students to reserve in the back room of the shop.
 They work best for students who have ongoing projects in the shop, and need to store their materials.
 Please reserve only one shelf at a time.
-To reserve a shelf, talk to Shop Director Jim Dean or Christian Karkow.
+To reserve a shelf, talk to Shop Director Christian Karkow.